averbraeck/medlabs/docs/5-code.md

 ### 5.1.
 Generic setup of the code

-The code has been developed in java, and builds heavily on the DSOL simulation library for fast and efficient execution of large-scale object-oriented simulation models. medlabs-heros is a small shell around the medlabs library, which contains the logic for executing activity-based disease modeling in cities.
-The medlabs-heros library adds the specifics for the Covid-19 disease transmission model and disease progression model, as well as some extra person types and policies.
-Some input files are different from the standard medlabs input files, so a specific model factory (`ConstructHerosModel`) is available to instantiate the model.
+The code has been developed in Java, and builds heavily on the DSOL simulation library for fast and efficient execution of large-scale object-oriented simulation models.
+The medlabs library contains the logic for executing activity-based disease modeling in cities.
 See the [literature list](6-literature.md) for further references for the medlabs library and the DSOL simulation library.

-The medlabs library build on further libraries that are used.
-A partial dependency stack of the of the libraries can be depicted as follows:
+A partial dependency stack of the of the libraries for medlabs can be depicted as follows:

 <table>
   <tr><td>MEDLABS disease transmission library (https://github.com/averbraeck/medlabs)</td></tr>